SeanDBon/grimhallownotes/missions.md

 Valera's sister was sending some wierd letters about falling in love with a boy and running away.
 This is strange because her heart was already taken, and she can't imagine it being swayed.
 * The Doctor seems to have completely forgotten about her.
+* We fought a monster and afterwards the town folk and the doctor get their memory back.